Bookings Workflow

 - Click

-- Click to save the overall configuration
+to save the overall configuration

 Transitions

 Once the Stages and Steps have been defined, you’ll have the building blocks of your sales process.
 Now you need to link them together, which is what Transitions are for.
-Transitions create relationships between Steps, determining the criteria in order to progress through the Opportunity.
+Transitions create relationships between Steps, determining the criteria in order to progress through the Booking.

 In the Workflow, Transitions are displayed by straight line connections between Steps, illustrating they have a connection with each other.
-The current Step, Opportunity, is in green, and current Steps it can make a Transition to are highlighted by green Transition lines.
+The current Step, Booking, is in green, and current Steps it can make a Transition to are highlighted by green Transition lines.
 Using the mouse pointer to hover over a Step, you can see the Transitions between those Steps with the blue lines.
 Steps that cannot be progressed to from the current Step are greyed out.

 Note: